-I am super excited to let you all know that my new cookbook is now available to pre-order from Amazon.
+I am super excited to let you all know that my new cookbook is now available to order from my shop.
 Make sure you order now to be one of the first to get a copy.

 It's a real privilege for me to be able to bring you this book as it's something you have been asking me for many years.
 I wanted to create a recipe book that you would find useful, that would help you with everyday life and make Indian food more accessible to you.